phanisaichandgali/string-utils/README.md

 ## string-utils
-It is a small lightweight C library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with a twist.
-The twist is it gives you the choice of algorithms and almost all the algorithms.
+It is a small lightweight C library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with added functionalities like choosing algorithms to use from and many more.

 **Prototype of `is_substring` function:**